 The course covered 10 acres of land which was rented for $20 per acre.
 It had three holes with three small cement greens and horses were used to care for the fairways.
 A few years later, a tractor was donated to help with maintaining the course.
 In 1925, Mr. and Mrs. Finkbine installed windows and a porch to the original clubhouse.

 The initial membership fee was $25 and the annual dues were $25 per year.
 The clubhouse hours were 7:30 a.m. to 11:00 p.m. weekdays and 9:00 a.m. to 11:00 p.m. on Sundays.
 Alcoholic beverages and gambling were not allowed on the premises and smoking was prohibited in the dining room and ladies parlor.

-Other milestones include the construction of a new clubhouse in 1950 and the installation of a pool in 1958.
+Other notable moments in the course’s history include the construction of a new clubhouse in 1950 and the installation of a pool in 1958.
 In the 1960’s, the club added a dining room, bar and upstairs apartment.
 The original nine holes were expanded to 18 holes in 1975 after the club purchased land from the Dolch family.
-In 2001, the course added a watered fairways.
+In 2001, the course added watered fairways.